Part 2. Objects

 penetrate navigable airspace.

-Code of Federal Regulations (14 CFR) part 77, Objects Affecting Navigable
+14 of the Code of Federal Regulations (14 CFR) Part 77, Safe, Efficient Use, and

-the FAA in administering Section 44718 and 14 CFR part 77 in conducting
+administering Section 44718 and 14 CFR Part 77 in conducting aeronautical

-obstruction evaluation studies is to ensure the safety of air navigation and
+studies is to ensure the safety of air navigation and efficient utilization of

 a.
 49 U.S.C.